WNC Health Insurance

 How do I know if my group insurance is considered “affordable” and meets “minimum value”?

-Under the new Obamacare law, if your business offers group insurance to employees, it must be both affordable and meet minimum value.
+Under the new Health Care Reform laws, if your business offers group insurance to employees, it must be both affordable and meet minimum value.
 Affordable is defined as premiums that do not exceed 9.5% of the employee’s annual wages.
 Minimum value is defined as health care plans that cover at least 60% of the total costs of covered services.

 Employees who opt out of employer-sponsored plans that are affordable and offer minimum value will not be able to qualify for premium tax credits.